ryan-roemer/loose-bits/_notes/writing-a-technical-book.md

 "Writing a Book"
 ================
+* STORY: Editors in different time zones.
+Packt
+* TIP: Do OS for examples.
+Source licensing: do OS on GH in addition to publisher's server.
+* TIP: Time commitments.
+And negotiating life events and deadline slippage.
+And factoring in revision time (after reviews).
+  * STORY: Cross-country move.
+* TAKEAWAY: Personality attributes that are helpful.
+  * Writing fast.
+  * Reviewing fast.
+  * Don't get bored easily (and you will get bored of your own writing)

 * TIP: Editing - Print out a hard copy, get a red pen, and go to town.
 * STORY: Original contract dates vs. my draft dates vs. publication slippage dates.
 * TIP/STORY: Time commitments.